1. Food & Wine in Istria, Croatia

 The Romans called the region of Istria terra magica (magical land) and today you can feel the strong Italian influences in the architecture and food.
 Truffles and pasta are a focus on many menus, and Istria is considered to be the foodie center of Croatia.
 Visit fabulous boutique vintners where you can taste wine made from the local grape Malvazija.
 Truffles are a major local specialty and we can even arrange for you to hunt your own.

 Montenegro is a tiny country of less than 700,000 people.
-Blessed by nature with a stunning Adriatic coastline and a backdrop of mountains it is still unspoilt by mass tourism.
-Inland olive groves abound and rustic accommodation is the order of the day, however the coast is the home of luxury.
-Regent have opened in Porto Montenegro, with One&Only due to open in 2017 and Four Seasons to follow.
+Blessed by nature with a stunning Adriatic coastline and a backdrop of mountains it is still unspoiled by mass tourism.
+Inland olive groves abound and rustic accommodation is the order of the day, however, the coast is the home of luxury.
+One&Only Portonovi recently opened and it is a true coastal oasis.

 This vacation will take you through some of the most scenic parts of Norway on the Bergen Railway and the Flam Railway and can be done at any time of the year.

 Artistic, musical, individual and a little bit quirky, Prague is the city that everyone falls in love with at first sight.
 The city that premiered Don Giovanni at the Estates Theater has the most amazing music venues, from the stunning art nouveau Municipal House to the Spanish Synagogue, and is home to the Prague Spring Festival.
-This year marks the 71st birthday of the Prague Spring Festival.
-The festival runs through May to the start of June each year and is the perfect way to experience the best of the cities concert halls and cultural life.
+This year marks the 78th birthday of the Prague Spring Festival.
+The festival runs from May to the start of June each year and is the perfect way to experience the best of the city’s concert halls and cultural life.

-The Maramures region in Romania features beautiful villages and colourful locals.
+The Maramures region in Romania features beautiful villages and colorful locals.
 A visit to Maramures is like stepping back in time to a simpler and slower pace of life.

-Ljubljana is the jewel like capital of Slovenia.
-A buzzing university city, with a lively cafe culture it is a romantic city and the perfect place to start your Alps to the Adriatic adventre!
+Ljubljana is the jewel-like capital of Slovenia.
+A buzzing university city, with a lively cafe culture it is a romantic city and the perfect place to start your Alps to the Adriatic adventure!

 Mountains, music, Mozart.
 Do we need to say any more?